 Being a Duke of Savoy and managing to retain and expand the duchy was not an easy task.

-For sure Duke Victor Amadeus II realized the hazards of his job in 1706 when a French army
+Duke Victor Amadeus II realized the hazards of his job in 1706 when a French army

 laid siege to Turin, the capital of his state, to punish him for siding with England, Austria and the Dutch Provinces in the Spanish Succession War.